 Cash equivalents include investments in money market funds in financial institutions which management believes are financially strong.
 Deposits are insured by the Federal Deposit Insurance Corporation ("FDIC") up to certain limits.
 From time to time, cash and cash equivalents may exceed FDIC limits.
-At July 31, 2022, the portion of the balance exceeding the FDIC insurance limits is \$103,000.
+At July 31, 2023, no portion of the balance exceeded the FDIC insurance limits.
 CPT has not experienced any losses due to exceeding the FDIC insurance limits and management believes that CPT is not exposed to any significant credit risk related to cash and cash equivalents.